Kitware/trame/docs/content/docs/tutorial-application.md

 We are creating a single page application with a drawer (`trame.ui.vuetify`), and we want to use one of ***trame***'s predefined widgets (`trame.widgets`) for displaying and interacting with visualization pipelines.

-**Finally**, our VTK pipelines are fairly straight forward, but not available as one of the vtk examples.
+**Finally**, our VTK pipelines are fairly straight forward, but not available as one of the VTK examples.
 We will add the import for our VTK objects.

 ```python
 from vtkmodules.vtkCommonDataModel import vtkDataObject